 While Jews in Romania faced severe persecution during the war years, the Romanian government did not systematically deport them to Nazi camps.
 Instead, it deported only those Jews identified as political prisoners.
 Nevertheless, these activities resulted in some 20,000 deaths.
-By war's the end.
-Romania's Jewish population shrunk from about 800,000 to less than 315.000.
+By the war's Romania's Jewish population had shrunk from about 800.000 to less than 315.000.
 German Further. and Romanian forces had killed 36.000 some